razorpay/opencensus-php/app/Gateway/Upi/Icici/README.md

   is very often "strings", instead of arrays.
 - the authorize method returns true, because we do not have a request to redirect to
 - the icici server only encrypts responses sometimes.
 (Take a look at mock server)
-- submerchantID is expected to be numeric 10 characters, so we always send 1234
+- submerchantID is expected to be maxinmum numeric 10 characters, so we always send 1234

 ## Testing